 The victim suffered extraordinary physical or emotional trauma or permanent physical injury or was treated with particular cruelty.

 The victim was physically attacked and one or more members of the victim’s family was present.
+In situations like these, consulting with Family court lawyers can provide necessary legal guidance

 The offense caused substantial economic hardship to a victim and involved concealment, guile, or fraud in obtaining money or property, to avoid paying for something, prevent loss of money or property, or to get a business or professional advantage.